llwyd1/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 File 0-positive_or_negative.py - is a python script that detemines whether a random number is positive, negative or zero <br>

 File 1-last_digit.py - is a python script that outputs the last digit of a whole number <br>

+File 2-print_alphabet.py - is a python script that prints the ASCII alphabet in lowercase, not followed by a new line <br>